Reactivation-Limited/sysv-semaphore/README.md

 # OSiX

-Some unix IPC primitives for nodejs.
+Some unix IPC primitives for nodejs I have found useful in my private personal projects.

 ## Why use this lib?

-It's crash proof: file locks and semaphores will be released by the kernel no matter how your process dies, well as long as your kernel isn't buggy.
+It's crash proof: file locks and semaphores should be released by the kernel no matter how your process dies.

-During `npm install` the package verifies that the APIs work as expected on your system.

 Built and tested on OSX.
-So far there are no builds for other flavours of unix, contributions welcome.
+Working on a Linux build next.
+I have no plans to support Windows.

 There is no hand-holding here - these are thin wrappers over the system calls.
+If a call throws a system error, treat is as a warning that you've made a mistake in your implementation you should investigate.

+This is free software.
+If it breaks you get to keep both pieces.
+If your application is safety or mission critical, it is up to you to verify that this implementation is suitable for your needs.
+No liability is accepted for any use or misuse.
+YMMV.

+No breaking changes to the external interfaces of this module are anticipated as the underlying system calls have been stable for decades.

 ## Installation